LEAN-96/RAG-Demystified/README.md

 RAG-Token

 RAG-Sequence
-RAG uses a method called late fusion to combine information from all the documents it finds.
-It first predicts answers for each pair of document and question.
-Late fusion means that it combines all these predictions to come up with a final answer.
-This method is beneficial because it helps improve the overall performance of the system by allowing it to learn from its mistakes and correct them.
+"*RAG employs a form of late fusion to integrate knowledge from all retrieved documents, meaning it makes individual answer predictions for document-question pairs and then aggregates the final prediction scores.
+Critically, using late fusion allows us to back-propagate error signals in the output to the retrieval mechanism, which can substantially improve the performance of the end-to-end system.*" (Lewis P, Riedel S, Kiela D, Piktus A Retrieval Augmented Generation: Streamlining the creation of intelligent natural language processing models. https://ai.meta.com/blog/retrieval-augmented-generation-streamlining-the-creation-of-intelligent-natural-language-processing-models/.)

-"*We refer to this decoding procedure as “Thorough Decoding.*”
+"*We refer to this decoding procedure as “Thorough Decoding.*” (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)

 Sources: